streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : language-overridable

 Description
-: The maximum size of text chunks looks for long strings of
+: The maximum length of a chunk of text without word breaks.

     It is used to prevent spell checking of generated files.